 After passing the M1 road test, drivers may receive an M2 licence.
-This licence allows them the ability to drive at night and on any road.
+This Ontario Motorcycle License allows them the ability to drive at night and on any road.
 Rules for alcohol and helmets are the same as those for M1 level.
 After 22 months, M2 drivers have the ability to take the second road test.
-Upon passing this test, the driver receives a full M licence.
+Upon passing this test, the driver receives a full M Ontario motorcycle license.
 If the driver opts for the Motorcycle Safety Course, he or she gets to take the second road test after just 18 months.
 These drivers are also eligible to forgo the M1 road test and move straight to their M2 licence, and the licence still expires after 60 months with this method.

 Drivers may book a road test after providing a valid licence number, a location to take the test, alternate locations and the preferred time slot.